Guille-ux/VRAM/README.md

 - It's OpenSource
 ----------------------------------------------
 ## What do you need to use it?
-·A C compiller
+-·A C compiller
-·A program to use it
+-·A program to use it
-·Have programmer skills
+-·Have programmer skills